haarlems/forensics/chapters/chapter-02-investigation/07-investigation-initial-access-execution/reading/README.md

 - how did the attackers get in?
   - initial access (phishing, web app exploit, exposed login portal, etc.)
   - known vulnerabilities exploited?
   - were credentials stolen or bruteforced?
-MFA bypassed?
+  - was MFA bypassed?
 - what systems are affected?
   - which endpoints, server, cloud resources are compromised?
   - are backups impacted?
-  - are domain controllers affected? did the attacked gain administrative or domain-level access?
+  - are domain controllers affected?
+    - did the attacked gain administrative or domain-level access?
   - what data is at risk?
 - what did the attacker do?
   - was data accessed, exfiltrated, or altered?